alvoron/kvstore/docs/REPLICATION.md

 1. Master detects failure when trying to replicate
 2. After 3 consecutive failures, replica marked unhealthy
 3. Master continues operating, serving reads/writes normally
+4. **Replica is permanently skipped** until manual intervention
-4. Operations queued for retry (up to max retries)
+5. Operations are not queued for that replica
-5. When replica recovers, operations resume

 **Recovery**:
-- Restart replica node
+- Fix the replica node (restart, fix network, etc.)
-- First successful replication marks it healthy again
-- Missed operations may need manual sync (see Recovery section)
+- Restart the **master node** to reset health monitoring
+- Alternative: Manually sync missed data from master to replica
+- ⚠️ **No automatic recovery** in current implementation

 ### Master Node Failure